codingABI/SenderReceiver/README.md

 * DHT22 sensor
 * 433MHz FS1000A sender (distance to receiver ~3m without line of sight with one wall between)
 * 3x AA-Batteries without voltage regulation (I use rechargeable AAs and the runtime is ~8 month)
-* Control LED (blinks every 8 seconds) which can be enabled/disabled on demand by a physical jumper
+* Control LED (blinks every 8 seconds) which can be enabled/disabled on demand with physical jumper SW2
 * Self-designed PCB

 [Arduino-Sketch](/Sender1/Sender1.ino)